Paul, don’t forget The Boudoir

 I remember coming to my first ever Southport and watching in awe at the dancers in The Boudoir.
 On show was a type of dancing I’d never really seen before.
 Here were people dancing in what I know now as The Slot – straight up and down the floor.
-This was long before the SILC technique had been created, and I suspect that what I was watching a lot of the time was West Coast Swing.
+This was long before the SILC technique had been created, and I suspect that what I was watching was a lot of West Coast Swing.

 What made it seem more alien to me was that it was danced to slower paced music with moves I had no knowledge of, and I could do no more than watch opened mouthed.
 Of course you don’t have to dance in this slotted style, but at the time my repertoire of mainly beginners made me feel a little inadequate to say the least.

 To give you an idea of just what I mean by this smooth slotted style of dancing, dip in to this video of the Ceroc teachers showcasing their skills during a Southport Cabaret spot.
 Fast forward to 11 minutes 30 seconds where Caine Langford and Danielle Moore perform a routine that I can only marvel at.

 In the past year I’ve worked really hard to adopt a more slotted style of dancing, and interestingly it was Caine and Danni’s lesson at Southport in June last year that really got me started (see link below).
 I followed this up by attending Ashley Davis’ SILC in Six course of lessons over the summer.

 Now I’m no Caine Langford, but at least I can now enjoy dancing to the delicious chilled music played in this area.
 Here’s Pink Champagne by Nick Lopez, a track that I would never have dared dance to back then, but now I can just about get away dancing to it’s lovely chilled vibe.